IT Focus Area: managed services

 2. Understand the state of your environment

-When the assessment is complete, you will have a better understanding of how much work is required and how long the process takes to make the transition to a partnership with a managed services provider.
-This information can help set timelines, establish realistic roles and responsibilities, schedule outages (if necessary) and prepare your organization for the transition.
+When the assessment is complete, you will have a better understanding of how much work is required and how long the process will take to transition to a partnership with an MSSP.
+With this information, you can set timelines, establish realistic roles and responsibilities, schedule outages (if necessary) and prepare your organization for the transition.

 3. Consider the gaps in your personnel resources

 The more precisely you can see and articulate your current environment, the better service an MSSP can provide on developing the contract.
-It will also help the MSSP to make useful recommendations to possibly improve your environment in the future.
+It will also help the provider make useful recommendations to improve your environment in the future.

 4. Confirm communications procedures